carlos1021/carlos1021.github.io/about.md

 ## Assignments

 The main deliverables will be homework assignments and the final project.
-Homeworks will be due the following Wednesday which lecture was delivered, and the final project will be due the last week of lectures, November 29th.
+Homeworks will be due the following Wednesday which lecture was delivered, and the final project will be due the last week of lecture, November 15th.

 ### Grading Criteria